 But have you ever seen someone you have been trying to avoid walking towards you?
 What would your physical reaction be like?
 It must be so different from the previous reaction.

 Now, when we’re about to make decisions, take a look at the options available to us.
 Read the options one by one.
 We can also associate ourselves with that choice when we’re reading it out loud.
-For example, we can say: “I keep working for this company for another year!” and then “I enrol in this art school and study art for a year!”
+For example, we can say: “I keep working for this company for another year!” and then “I enroll in this art school and study art for a year!”

 Try saying each option repeatedly, out loud, to ourselves: then notice how our body reacts to each statement.